fireproofsocks/dotenvy/docs/guides/getting_started.md

 Your application will now start in the dev environment.
 However if you try to run tests, you will once again see the `RuntimeError`.
 You can rectify this by supplying a value in the `envs/.test.dev` file.

 A good convention here is to have a default `.env` file loaded first which lists _all_ the variables that your app needs.
-That's a great place to put some documentation too.
+That's a great place to put some documentation too!

 > ### Core Concept: your app should dictate which variables it needs {: .info}
 >